TargetSolutions/slate/source/index.html.md

 ## DELETE /qualifiers/:id

+Delete a qualifier.
+The qualifier will be *soft-deleted*, which means we can manually restore it if you think you’ve made a mistake deleting it.

 <span class="delete">DELETE</span> /qualifiers/:id

-Delete a qualifier.
-The qualifier will be soft-deleted, which means we can manually restore it if you think you’ve made a mistake deleting it.

 ## GET /qualifiers/:id/users
-<span class="get">GET</span> /qualifiers/:id/users

 > GET /qualifiers/:id/users